 Middlebury’s Approach to COVID-19

 Middlebury closely monitors the latest scientific discoveries and medical recommendations in response to the COVID-19 virus.
-As COVID-19 has become endemic, we have resumed normal operations, while continuing core health and safety measures to minimize the potential of its spread.
+As COVID-19 has become endemic, we have resumed normal operations, while continuing core health and safety measures to minimize the potential of its impact.
 Throughout the pandemic, we have followed advice from the Centers for Disease Control and Prevention (CDC), Vermont Department of Health (VDH), and the California Department of Public Health (CDPH) while monitoring prevalence in our own communities and making necessary adjustments.
 If conditions change, additional health measures may be implemented to protect our communities.

 From Pandemic to Endemic Management